Collins Chukwuonye

 Templars

-Prior to joining Templars, Collins served as a Research Fellow with the Institute of Oil, Gas, Energy, Environment and Sustainable Development (OGEES), where he focused on the intersection of energy policy, regulatory frameworks, and sustainable development.
-His research explored emerging trends in the Nigerian oil and gas industry, including regulatory reforms, energy transition pathways, and the role of gas as a strategic transition fuel in Africa’s energy mix.
+Collins is a Nigerian lawyer.
+He serves as a Research Fellow with the Institute of Oil, Gas, Energy, Environment and Sustainable Development (OGEES), where he is focused on the intersection of energy policy, regulatory frameworks, and sustainable development.
+His research explores emerging trends in the Nigerian oil and gas industry, including regulatory reforms, energy transition pathways, and the role of gas as a strategic transition fuel in Africa’s energy mix.

 Participates in